jakearchibald/jakearchibald.com/static-build/posts/2025/06/animating-zooming/index.md

 }
 ```

-Or even, split the `translate` into two separate properties:
+Or even, split the `transform` into two separate properties:

 ```css
 .demo.zoom {